- For US Healthcare Professionals Only

 The results across all phases of the maintenance trial exhibited comparable findings.1

 References: 1.
-INVEGA SUSTENNA® [prescribing information].
-Titusville, NJ: Janssen Pharmaceuticals, Inc.; January 2019.
+INVEGA SUSTENNA® [Prescribing Information].
+Titusville, NJ: Janssen Pharmaceuticals, Inc.; July 2022.
 2. Pandina GJ, Lindenmayer J-P, Lull J, et al. A randomized, placebo-controlled study to assess the efficacy and safety of 3 doses of paliperidone palmitate in adults with acutely exacerbated schizophrenia.
 J Clin Psychopharmacol.
 2010;30(3):235-244.
 3. Kramer M, Litman R, Hough D, et al. Paliperidone palmitate, a potential long-acting treatment for patients with schizophrenia.
 Results of a randomized, double-blind, placebo-controlled efficacy and safety study.
 Int J Neuropsychopharmacol.
 2010;13(5):635-647.
 4. Gopal S, Hough DW, Xu H, et al. Efficacy and safety of paliperidone palmitate in adult patients with acutely symptomatic schizophrenia: a randomized, double-blind, placebo-controlled, dose-response study.
 Int Clin Psychopharmacol.
 2010;25(5):247-256.
 5. Nasrallah HA, Gopal S, Gassmann-Mayer C, et al. A controlled, evidence-based trial of paliperidone palmitate, a long-acting injectable antipsychotic, in schizophrenia.
 Neuropsychopharmacol.
 2010;35(10):2072-2082.